Some funding provided by:

 The studios are large, open spaces that measure approximately 30 'x 25 'x 10'.
 These areas are well-lighted and convertible to the artist's requirements.
 Artists are housed in a complex of six houses and 10 studios located on fifty acres of land.
 Each artist is provided with a house that can amply accommodate either a single person or a family.
 Rent, utilities (except telephone), repairs and maintenance costs are borne by the Program.
 Houses are furnished with major furniture items, appliances and utensils within reason.
 The printmaking facility is a small, fully operational studio - basically lithographic/etching in nature.

-A stipend, or living allowance, of $800 per month is offered along with $100 per month for every dependent living with the grantee.
+A stipend, or living allowance, of $800 per month is offered along with $100 for a spouse/partner and $200 per child living with the grantee.
+The additional stipend for children is sponsored in part by a grant from the Sustainable Arts Foundation.

-For more information about the Roswell Artist-in-Residence Program, contact: Stephen Fleming, RAIR Program Director by phone: 575 622 6037 or e-mail us at: firstname.lastname@example.org
+For spicific questions regarding the Roswell Artist-in-Residence Program, contact: Stephen Fleming, RAIR Program Director by phone: 575 622 6037 or e-mail us at: firstname.lastname@example.org

 Because of the close proximity of the buildings and setting of the residency, there is a policy of no dogs on the residency facility.